wandb/weave/docs/docs/guides/evaluation/scorers.md

 **Parameters:**

 - `target`: This scorer expects a `target` column in your dataset, it will calculate the cosine similarity of the embeddings of the `target` column to the AI system output.
 If your dataset doesn't contain a column called `target` you can use the scorers `column_map` attribute to map `target` to the appropriate column name in your dataset.
 See the Column Mapping section for more.
-- `threshold` (float): Minimum cosine similarity score to be considered as "similar" (default is `0.5`).
-Cosine similarity can range from -1 to 1:
+- `threshold` (float): The minimum cosine similarity score between the embedding of the AI system output and the embdedding of the `target`, above which the 2 samples are considered "similar", (defaults to `0.5`). `threshold` can be in a range from -1 to 1:
     - 1 indicates identical direction.
     - 0 indicates orthogonal vectors.
     - -1 indicates opposite direction.

-`threshold` should in a range between -1 and 1.
-The cosine similarity between the embedding of the AI system output and the `target`  correct threshold to set can fluctuate quite a lot depending on your use case, we advise exploring different thresholds
+The correct cosine similarity threshold to set can fluctuate quite a lot depending on your use case, we advise exploring different thresholds.

 ---